 Let’s talk about the science of movement in developing children.
 When they run around, do cartwheels, try out handstands, roll downhill, and climb trees, they are moving their bodies around in different directions.
 The variety of movement sloshes around the fluid of the inner ear.
 This helps the child develop a sense of balance, the vestibular sense.
 An underdeveloped sense of balance (due to a lack of physical activity) is the root of a number of child development concerns.

-Without a fully developed vestibular sense, children are more likely to fall out of chairs, fidget, play too roughly with other children, and have difficulty focusing in the classroom, just to name just a few of the social and emotional challenges they might face.
+Without a fully developed vestibular sense, children are more likely to fall out of chairs, fidget, play too roughly with other children, and have difficulty focusing in the classroom, just to name just a few of the challenges they might face.

 Knowing some of the science behind the importance of movement can help inspire us to incorporate more movement into the school day.
 One 15-minute recess per day is not enough.
 We need to be creative in adding movement on a regular basis to stimulate the senses and encourage development.

 Between classes or lesson plans, incorporate five minutes of active transition time.
-For example, once the math lesson is complete, have students stand up and hop, walk, or skip around the classroom several times to end up back in their seat ready to begin a reading lesson.
+For example, after a math lesson is complete, have students stand up and jump, hop, walk, or skip around the classroom several times to end up back in their seat ready to begin the next lesson.
 Or, get up and sing a song as a class that requires movement.